What Breeds Make a Bengal Cat? The Prettiest Little Jungle Cat You Can Come Home To

-According to Meriam Webster Dictionary, the term hybrid means: “relating to or produced from parents of different species, varieties, or breeds”.
-In the case of the Bengal cat, hybrid is referring to the fact that it is a deliberate mix of an Asian Leopard Cat, and a domestic shorthair cat.
+To understand what a Bengal cat is, you have to understand the term hybrid – “relating to or produced from parents of different species, varieties, or breeds”.1 In the case of the Bengal cat, ‘hybrid’ refers to a deliberate breeding between an Asian Leopard Cat (ALC) and a domestic shorthair cat.

 The Asian Leopard Cat as an Ancestor